From rotating attractors to extremal black holes with axionic hair

 where $ct$ is a constant term.
 Next, we isolate $\psi'(u)$, which yields

 Requiring $\psi \in C^1([-1,1])$, it follows that $\psi$ is bounded in this interval, and therefore

 And if $g_{_{\psi\gamma\gamma}}$ and $K$ are nonzero, we get

+Therefore, {smooth configurations must satisfy one of the two boundary conditions above for $b$.
+The first possibility, $b(1)=b(-1)$, immediately implies $Q_m=0$ through Eq.~\eqref{magnetic_charge}.
+The second, $b(1)=-b(-1)$, together with the definite parity of the physical fields, forces the electric charge defined in Eq.~\eqref{electric_attractor} to vanish.}

-Therefore, regular axionic rotating attractors are necessarily purely electric or purely magnetic.
-This is precisely the non‑perturbative version of the perturbative finding around NHEKN/NHEK done in \ref{NHEKN} and \ref{NHEK}.
+{Therefore,} regular axionic rotating attractors are necessarily purely electric or purely magnetic.
+This is precisely the non‑perturbative version of the perturbative finding around NHEKN/NHEK obtained in Secs. \ref{NHEKN} and \ref{NHEK}.
 Hence, any rotating dyonic extremal black hole, solution of the field equations \eqref{EME}-\eqref{DE}, cannot have a smooth NHEG limit.